tqa236/OS-setup/Windows.md

 Get-ChildItem -Filter “*current*” -Recurse | Rename-Item -NewName {$_.name -replace ‘current’,’old’ }
 ```

-* Turn off the Media Session Service on Google Chrome
+* Turn off the sound popup on Google Chrome

-Paste `chrome://flags/#enable-media-session-service` to the browser and turn it off.
+Paste `chrome://flags/#hardware-media-key-handling` to the browser and turn it off.